xlink-network/xlink-docs/developers/contracts/meta-peg-in-endpoint.md

 * `btc-peg-out-endpoint-v2-01`: the `request-peg-out-0` function of this contract is used by the peg-in contract to remove liquidity and refund BTC amounts.
 * `btc-bridge-registry-v2-01`: the peg-in contract calls the `set-peg-in-sent` function of this contract to register a processed Bitcoin transaction.
 * `meta-peg-out-endpoint-v2-04`: the `finalize-peg-in-remove-liquidity` feature and the internal `refund` function call this contract to request a peg-out in their respective contexts.
-* `cross-router-v2-03`: the peg-in cross and peg-in cross swap operations use this contract to validate and route peg-ins involving other blockchains.
+* `cross-router-v2-03`: the peg-in cross and peg-in cross swap operations use this contract to validate-route and route peg-ins involving other blockchains.
 * `oracle-v2-01`: this contract is called to verify that a transaction was mined and to index Bitcoin transactions.
 * `clarity-bitcoin-v1-07`: the peg-in contract uses this contract to obtain legacy transaction IDs from a SegWit native transaction.
 * `amm-pool-v2-01`: this contract manages all liquidity operations, including adding and reducing positions, within the peg-in features.
 Additionally, it acts as a helper to retrieve pool information and details.